 Progressive Sync/Files on Demand

 The first one is the fact that it allows you to only download files on demand.
 This means only the files you want to work with are downloaded onto your local storage when you sync them.
 The rest are in placeholder folders.
 This feature is important because it saves you a lot of memory on your local drive, the reason for cloud storage in the first place.
-To access the files in the placeholder files, you just have to click on it to sync it.
+To access the files in the placeholder files, you just have to click on them to sync them.

-Another feature that makes Odrive a great cloud storage aggregator is the Fact that it enables you to connect cloud storage services not on the list due it supporting WebDAV (as long as they support WebDAV themselves).
+Another feature that makes Odrive a great cloud storage aggregator is the Fact that it enables you to connect cloud storage services, not on the list due to it supporting WebDAV (as long as they support WebDAV themselves).
 If you have personal cloud storage servers, odrive will allow you to connect them since it also supports FTP and SFTP protocols.
 This makes odrive a very versatile cloud aggregator.